 - Desktop app adds extra complexity

 Best for: Users who need customizable sync rules and don’t mind slightly slower updates.
-If you want to sync only specific calendars or filter events based on criteria, CalendarBridge offers more control than simpler tools.

 Not ideal for: Users who need real-time sync or prefer simple, quick setup.

-SyncThemCalendars — Budget option for Google/Outlook only
+SyncThemCalendars — budget option for Google/Outlook only

 Providers: Google Calendar, Microsoft Outlook (iCloud not supported)